 Gliclazide is a medicine used to treat type 2 diabetes.

-Type 2 diabetes is a condition where the body doesn't make enough insulin, or the insulin that is made doesn't work properly.
+Type 2 diabetes is an illness where the body doesn't make enough insulin, or the insulin that is made doesn't work properly.
 This causes high blood sugar levels.

 Gliclazide lowers your blood sugar by increasing the amount of insulin your body produces.

-- Gliclazide works by increasing the amount of insulin produced by your pancreas.
+- Gliclazide works by increasing the amount of insulin that your body makes.
 Insulin is the hormone that controls the level of sugar in your blood.

 - If you take gliclazide once a day, it's best to take it in the morning with breakfast.

 - Gliclazide can sometimes make your blood sugar level too low (hypoglycaemia).
 Carry some sweets or fruit juice with you to help when this happens.

 - Gliclazide may make you put on weight.

 - Gliclazide may also be called by the brand names Bilxona, Dacadis, Diamicron, Laaglyda, Nazdol, Vamju, Vitile, Ziclaseg, and Zicron.